saucelabs/sauce-docs/docs/hosted-orchestration/private-registry.md

 This document describes how to authenticate with your Docker registry provider to pull images.

 Authenticated pulls allow access to private Docker images.
-We support all of the major private registries including:
+We support all of the major private registries.

 ## Registry Token

 The first thing you will need to do is create an authorization token from your registry.
 Instructions vary depending on your provider.

-It is highly recommended that you create a unique auth token in your registry that can only access the images necessary for running your tests.
+It is highly recommended that you create a unique authorization token in your registry that can only access the images necessary for running your tests.

 ## Authenticated Pulls